By Energy Secretary Edward Davey

 Investment is already flowing.
 Britain has become Europe’s renewables hotspot, with investment increasing by more than 20% over the last year.
 Annual investment in the electricity sector as a whole is now at record levels.
 And we have an electricity infrastructure pipeline of projects to 2020 worth over GBP 100 billion.

 In support of the single European energy market

 We recognise that booming investment and market reform will not suffice to guarantee our energy security.
 That requires working with our neighbours for mutual benefit.
 So we are foremost among European nations arguing for the completion of the single European energy market.
 We must step up integration and interconnection so that countries can buy clean, competitive, low-carbon electricity from wherever it is cheapest.
 Europe must not fail to exploit the potential advantage of a single energy market.
 That means across Europe we must fully implement the European Union’s energy liberalisation legislation and facilitate the investment needed in physical links between countries.

 So we are entering a challenging period, with increasing competition in the global markets and domestic margins tightening.
 But with the historic resilience of existing networks, our home-grown resources, our ambitions in Europe and the plans in place for domestic electricity market reform, the United Kingdom is well-placed to weather any storm.

-This column by Edward Davey, the UK Secretary of State for Energy & Climate Change, appears in the latest issue of IEA Energy: The Journal of the International Energy Agency.
-The IEA produces IEA Energy, but views contained in the journal are those of individual authors and not necessarily those of the IEA Secretariat or IEA member countries, and are not to be construed as advice on any specific issue or situation.
-Click IEA Energy - Issue 6 to read the latest issue or here to also see previous issues of IEA Energy, and click here to send a request a free subscription.
+This column by Edward Davey, until 2015 the UK Secretary of State for Energy & Climate Change, originally appeared in IEA Energy: The Journal of the International Energy Agency.
+Through the end of 2014, the IEA regularly produced IEA Energy, but analysis and views contained in the journal are those of individual authors and not necessarily those of the IEA Secretariat or IEA member countries, and are not to be construed as advice on any specific issue or situation.
+Click here to read issues of IEA Energy.